amylour/irish_wildlife_matchup/README.md

 ### **4. Player Name & Recent Score**
 ![screenshot of player name and recent score](docs/images/feature_recentscore.png)

 The optional player name input from the start modal displays the entered name above the score section.
 The recent score displayed is the winning time and moves count from the player's last round when they choose to continue playing.
-This score can be some visual encouragement for the player to beat.
+This score can be some visual encouragement for the player to continue playing and beat their previous round.

 ### **5. Theme & Volume Toggles**
 ![screenshot of theme and volume toggles](docs/images/feature_toggles.png)